Metaldehyde: Safety and toxicity to pets and humans

 Metaldehyde has a toxicity profile identical to that for acetaldehyde, being mildly toxic and a respiratory irritant at the 50 ppm level.
 In terms of water safety, during periods of rainfall metaldehyde pellets become agitated and can seep into natural water courses.
-The European Commission restricts metaldehyde levels to 0.1 µg/L in drinking water.
+The European Commission restricts metaldehyde levels to 0.1 μg/L in drinking water.

 Metaldehyde-containing slug baits are banned in some countries as they are toxic to dogs and cats and disturb the natural ecosystems.
 There is no antidote or specific treatment plan for metaldehyde poisoning.
 Symptoms of poisoning in dogs and cats vary and are very similar to poisonings by other substances, however they can include tremors, drooling, hyperthermia, vomiting, and restlessness.
 If left untreated, symptoms will proceed to seizures and death within days.
 Severity of symptoms and speed of onset depend on the quantity ingested and the other contents of the stomach which affect absorption.

 A diagnosis can be made by an analysis of stomach contents, which tend to have an apple cider vinegar odor, as well as a history of exposure to the chemical.
 Treatment includes IV fluids, sedation, lowering body temperature, and purging of stomach contents with charcoal.
 Prompt and aggressive medical attention after a poisoning may make a full recovery possible within 2–3 days.

-Due to this toxicity, pet owners may want to investigate alternatives which are not as toxic to pets, such as Ferric Sodium EDTA or iron(III) phosphate.
+Due to this toxicity, pet owners may want to investigate alternatives which are not as toxic to pets, such as ferric sodium EDTA or aluminium sulfate.
 The metaldehyde tablets resemble candies and do not taste bad, making accidental ingestion possible by children or even by adults unaware of their true nature.
 Their use was popular during the interwar period and several cases of poisoning resulted.
-Baits may contain a bittering agent to prevent accidental consumption by pets or children.
+Baits may contain a bitterant to prevent accidental consumption by pets or children.

-Oral ingestion of metaldehyde have been described in adults attempting suicide.
-Amongst them, majority experienced gastrointestinal or neurological symptoms.
-When compared to humans with accidental ingestion of metaldehyde, those attempting suicide tended to be symptomatic, develop seizures, require care at the intensive care unit, and suffered longer hospitalizations.
+Oral ingestions of metaldehyde have been described in adults attempting suicide; amongst them, the majority experienced gastrointestinal or neurological symptoms.
+When compared to humans with accidental ingestion of metaldehyde, those attempting suicide tend to be symptomatic (for example reduced concentrations of GABA causing seizures) and often require care in an intensive care unit and/or long-term hospitalization.